getorg/getorg/README.md

 ## Dependencies
 ### Required (installed by pip)
-* GithubPy library for querying the Github API.
+* githubPy library for querying the Github API.
-* Geopy (specifically Nominatim) for geolocating locations.
+* geopy (specifically Nominatim) for geolocating locations.
+* datetime
+* hashlib
-* Datetime
+* json

 ### Recommended (not installed by pip)
 * Jupyter notebook, ipywidgets, and ipyleaflets for plotting maps.